 12 Amazing Facts About Bald Eagles

 1. There are over 60 eagle species in the world.
 The Bald Eagle is the only one exclusive to North America—from Canada to northern Mexico.
 The Golden Eagle is also found in North America but is a common raptor in Europe, Asia, and Africa as well.

 2. While the name Bald Eagle is the bird’s most common name, it is also called the American Eagle, American Bald Eagle, or just eagle.
 To be sure of which bird is meant, ornithologists will often use its scientific name, Haliaeetus leucocephalus.

 3. Bald Eagles are powerful carnivores and eat mostly fish, with more than 100 species of fish documented as their prey.
 These raptors will also hunt other animals, however, including gulls, ducks, snakes, beavers, coots, rabbits, muskrats, seals, ground squirrels, and even turtles.

 4. These raptors use their long, broad wings for soaring on rising warm-air currents called thermals.
 They will soar up to 10,000 feet high and can reach speeds as fast as 40 miles per hour when flying.

 5. Bald Eagles cannot swim, but with their hollow bones and lightweight plumage, they do float well.
 If a Bald Eagle catches an especially heavy fish, it may stay floating on the water and use its wings to row to shore because it can’t take off without letting go of its prize.

-6. It takes a young Bald Eagle 4-5 years to reach sexual maturity, and they don’t develop their characteristic white head until they are fully adults.
+6. It takes a young Bald Eagle four to five years to reach sexual maturity, and they don’t develop their characteristic white head until they are fully adults.
 When they do take a mate, these birds will mate for life, only acquiring a new mate if their partner dies.

 7. A mated pair of Bald Eagles will reuse the same nest year after year.
 The nest is made of sticks, twigs, and corn stalks and is lined with feathers and moss.
 Bald Eagle nests can get as large as 5-8 feet wide and 2 feet deep and may weigh as much as a ton or more.